tliron/prudence/xprudence/README.md

 downloading (and caching) the Go source code of the dependencies.
 The Go compiler/linker itself is very fast and subsequent builds will use the cached downloads.

-A common flag to use with `xprudence build` is `--directory`, which you can use several times to specify plugin directories that you want to add to your build.
+A common flag to use with `xprudence build` is `--directory`, which you can specify several times to include all the plugin directories that you want to add to your build.
 These directories are [Go modules](https://golang.org/ref/mod) and thus must have a `go.mod` file.
 The [extension guide](../platform/README.md) goes into more detail about their structure.

 Or, you can use the `--module` flag to specify plugins as Go module names, which is useful if you keep your module code in a git repository.
 As is usual with Go modules, you can